 This is an in-depth review of the Nikon D5100 DSLR, based on my two month experience with the camera.
 Marketed as an upper-entry-level DSLR, the Nikon D5100 is a major upgrade to the older Nikon D5000.
 It has a larger and a more enhanced swivel LCD screen and the same remarkable sensor as the semi-professional Nikon D7000.
 In addition to the above changes, the Nikon D5100 also lost some weight, making it lighter and more compact than the Nikon D5000.
-Further down in this review, I will provide a detailed analysis of the Nikon D5100 and compare it to the Nikon D3100, D5000, D90 and the current Nikon D7000 DSLRs.
+Further down in this review, I will provide a detailed analysis of the Nikon D5100 and compare it to the Nikon D3100, D5000, D90 and the Nikon D7000 DSLRs.
 Note that the Nikon D5100 has been discontinued, and the newest model in this lineup is the Nikon D5600 (see our review).

 1) Nikon D5100 Specifications

 - High Resolution 16.2 MP DX-format CMOS sensor

 - 4 frames per second continuous shooting for up to 100 JPEG images